emacs-mirror/emacs/mps/manual/source/topic/format.rst

     .. note::

-        Format methods for formats of this variant will receive *client pointers* (that is, pointers past the header) but all other MPS functions expect to receive and return *base pointers* (that is, pointers to the base of the block where the header is stored).
+        Format methods (other than the :term:`padding method`) for formats of this variant will receive *client pointers* (that is, pointers past the header) but all other MPS functions expect to receive and return *base pointers* (that is, pointers to the base of the block where the header is stored).

         In particular, :c:func:`mps_reserve` and :c:func:`mps_alloc`
         always hand out base pointers, and :c:func:`mps_free` expects